Auroville - A to Z

 Digital camera downloading

-A service is provided by PRISMA, located in the Aurelec compound near Kuilapalayam village, and by the Graphic Section in the Multimedia Centre.
+A service is provided by PRISMA, located in the Aurelec compound near Kuilapalayam village, and by the Graphics Section in the Multimedia Centre.

 See “Health facilities”.